 What if you could get a REAL Goalrilla Goal, with a one piece pole, cheaper than anywhere else?

 Maybe you just visited a major sporting goods store and considered purchasing the Goaliath Goal.
 You saw the awesome Goalrilla Goals, but couldn’t justify spending the extra money.
 Now you have gone online (welcome!) to compare the two and find the best price available.
 We are offering the Goalrilla GS54 while supplies last for $879 including FREE SHIPPING!
 We used to carry Goaliath goals years ago, but we had too many customer complaints, we decided not to carry them any longer.
 It is our honor to be the exclusive carrier of the lowest priced Goalrilla that you will find anywhere!
 Learn more about the Goalrilla GS54

-Top 10 reasons buy a Goalrilla over a Goaliath:
+Top 10 reasons to buy a Goalrilla over a Goaliath:

 - Mitered and welded yoke arms – The Goaliath uses a bent yoke arm, which compromises the strength of the steel and will not provide the same stability